TheresaCA/TurtleSim_Catcher/README.md

 Functions:
 - Detects positions of spawned turtles
 - Finds the closest turtle
-- Moves `turtle1` toward that turtle using velocity commands
+- Moves `turtle1` toward that turtle

 ---